 3. Plan your online lecture

-Include instructions for the students in the announcement using this link: a link to information about Conferences from a student perspective.
+Include instructions for the students using this link: a link to information about Conferences from a student perspective.

 You can also share this video with your students: